Searching for

 High-Density Habitation: Urban Planning and Residential Building

-Shen Jie will visit seven countries in Latin America to research high-density habitation.
+Shen Jie visited six cities in three countries in Latin America to research high-density habitation.

 Shen Jie